robot7017/logicscript-optimizing-compiler/README.md

 ## Output JSON Structure

-The compiler writes a trace with these top-level keys:
+For successful compilation, the compiler writes a trace with these top-level keys:

 - `phase_1_lexer`
 - `phase_2_parser`